mattfeltonma/azure-labs/simple-landing-zone/README.md

 ## Key Design Principles

+**Allow for minimization of blast radius**
+* Allows for multi-subscription deployment
+* Deploys resources into separate resource groups based on function and likely administration model
+* Separate Key Vault instances for core services and workloads

 **Provide a centralized authentication service for Windows virtual machine access**
 * Windows Active Directory domain complete with sample users and groups